 There come times in life when you encounter very big debts and you are not sure what to do to recover your condition or state.
 In such a situation the Lawyer Referral Service of Central Texas (LRS) assists you in finding a bankruptcy attorney as a solution with getting out of financial difficulties through bankruptcy law.
-It may sound a scaring idea, but it is a valuable idea too to relieve you off your debts.
+It may sound like a scary idea, but it is a valuable idea too to relieve you off your debts.

 What is Bankruptcy?